coffee2code/auto-hyperlink-urls/readme.txt

 * With Hyperlink Mode set to 15, nofollow set to true, open in new window set to false, truncation before of "[", truncation after of "...]"
 <a href="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php" title="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php" class="autohyperlink" rel="nofollow">[www.somelonghos...]</a>

+== Known Shortcomings ==

+* Currently the plugin hyperlinks URLs that appear embedded within the middle of a longer string used as tag attribute value, i.e.
+`<a href="http://example.com" title="I go to http://example.com often">example.com</a>`
+comes out as:
+`<a href="http://example.com" title="I go to <a href="http://example.com" class="autohyperlink">http://example.com</a> often">example.com</a>`

+* It will also not auto-hyperlink URLs that are immediately single- or double-quoted, i.e. `'http://example.com'` or `"http://example.com"`

 == Screenshots ==